php-gettext/Languages/README.md

 ## Static usage

-To use the languages data generated from this tool you can use the `bin/export.php` command (or the wrappers `bin/export.sh` for *nix / `bin\export.cmd` for Windows).
+To use the languages data generated from this tool you can use the `bin/export-plural-rules` command.

 #### Export command line options
-`export` supports the following options:
+`export-plural-rules` supports the following options:
 - `--us-ascii`
   If specified, the output will contain only US-ASCII characters.
   If not specified, the output charset is UTF-8.